Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 There are currently some arbitrary limitations on Cask tokens which are in the process of being removed.
 The Travis bot will catch any errors during the transition.

+## Name Stanza Details

+`name` stanza accepts a UTF-8 string defining the full name of the software.

+If there are useful alternate names, `name` can be repeated multiple times.
+(Or, equivalently, an array value may be given.)

+When multiple names are given, the first should follow the canonical branding as defined by the vendor.

 ## Caveats Stanza Details